rhysbrooks1/CS321-002-s25-team-09/README.md

 The [raw SSH log
 file](https://drive.google.com/file/d/1JL-reDAedKBnw7jiz6iAaSxUwz6BwZil/view?usp=sharing) (70MB)
 contains lots of important data pertaining to the details of an activity.
-Note that this file is hosted on Google drive as it is larger than files allowed on GitHub.
+Note that this file is hosted on Google Drive as it is larger than files allowed on GitHub.
 Since we only need a select few keywords to use within our B-Tree keys, it is easiest to strip the file to only the necessary items.
 Below is a stripped version of the above file that will greatly help in parsing through the log files to create the proper B-Tree keys.

 ![Stripped_log_file.png](docs/Stripped_log_file.png "Example Stripped of Log File")

-Many key words like `LabSZ`, `for`, `Dec`, `password`, and `sshd[xxxx]:` are removed leaving only the necessary terms for creating our B-Trees.
+Many keywords like `LabSZ`, `for`, `Dec`, `password`, and `sshd[xxxx]:` are removed leaving only the necessary terms for creating our B-Trees.
 Here is a [demo](demo/Log-File-Parsing-Demo.md) link that provides a walkthrough on how to parse and filter through certain keywords, phrases, and terms.

-Once the raw SSH text fileo has been parsed, the file should have the below amounts of types that you can verify against your parsing:
+Once the raw SSH text file has been parsed, the file should have the below amounts of types that you can verify against your parsing:

 | Type of Activity | Line count |